ledeprogram/algorithms/readme.md

 This course consists of programming and critical response assignments intended to reinforce learning and provide you with practical applications of the material covered in class.
 Completion of these assignments is critical to achieving the learning objectives of this course.
 Assignments are intended to be completed during lab time or for homework.
 Generally, assignments will be due before the start of the next class, unless otherwise stated.
 For example, assignments given on Tuesday will be due before class on Thursday.
 Time will be set aside in class to review assignments and provide feedback to you on your work.

 + Programming assignments will be submitted via Github.
 Please follow the [tutorial for submitting assignments on Github](tutorials/github_submit.html). <b>The exercises should be standalone for each assignment, not a combination of all assignments</b>.
 This allows them to be tested and scored separately.
++ Programming assignments should be created and submitted in their own branch.
+See [the tutorial](tutorials/github_submit.html#5) for specific instructions on how to create a branch.
 + Programming assignments not following the naming convention `<lastname>_<firstname>_<class_num>_<assignment_num>.ipynb` will not be counted as completed.
 + Response questions should be clear, concise, and use the elements of good grammar.
 This is an opportunity to develop your ability to explain algorithms to your audience.
 You will receive further direction on how to submit these assignments.